-As our waistline grows, it seems that foot problems are growing along with them.
-A recent study by the Institute for Preventive Foot Health found that obese people were much more likely to have foot problems and a greater amount of pain resulting from them.
-People who had a BMI (body mass index) of 30 or greater were 51 percent more likely to report their foot health as fair or poor; they were also 41 percent more likely to be currently experiencing one or more foot issues.
-Sixteen percent of respondents also rated their pain levels between 7 and 10.
-Compared to adults with less severe weight issues, the ‘’very overweight’’ were 32 percent less active in sports or other physical activities
+In their findings, people with a BMI (body mass index) of 30 or greater were 51 percent more likely to describe their foot health as fair or poor.
+They were also 41 percent more likely to be currently experiencing one or more foot issues.
+And sixteen percent of obese respondents rated their pain levels between 7 and 10.

 Excess Pressure on the Arch

 Why does obesity hurt your feet so much?
 Well, let's think about it.
 Your feet support your whole body.
 So, when you gain weight, you're putting them under more pressure.
 And that can cause so many problems.

 Often, I see that patients with higher BMIs also have weak arches.
 (Which we also call flexible flat feet.)
 That's because excess pressure on your feet weakens the ligaments, muscles and tendons that support your arch.
 And, when that happens, your foot flattens, leaving you with pain.
 It could even displace or collapse your foot bones and joints, leading to pain in other parts of your body.

 If your arches flatten, we can help support your feet with custom orthotics.
 And, we can also suggest exercises that can help reduce your pain and maintain your mobility.